-In 2011 I wrote a post called Christmas Time, Logistics Time in which I described the internal logistics of the holidays for me and my family.
-Not much has changed, and it still is a challenging time when it comes to shopping, planning, packing and driving.
-This year there is less driving and more grocery shopping, as my parents, my sister, my brother and his girlfriend are coming over to our place for dinner on the second day of Christmas.
-We each make our own course for the dinner, so the work is divided.
+In 2011 I wrote a post called Christmas Time, Logistics Time, in which I described the internal logistics of the holidays for my family and me.
+Not much has changed, and it is still a challenging time for shopping, planning, packing, and driving.
+This year, there is less driving and more grocery shopping because my parents, my sister, my brother and his girlfriend are coming over to our place for dinner on the second day of Christmas.
+We each make our own course for dinner, so the work is divided.
 Good thing I like cooking.

 Please click the image to see enlarge it.